bayesatcirm/2023/content/authors/chiappa/_index.md

 - Master classes
 ---

-Silvia Chiappa is a  Research Scientist at DeepMind London, where she leads the Causal Intelligence team.
+Silvia Chiappa is a  Research Scientist at Google DeepMind London, where she leads the Causal Intelligence team.
 She is also  Honorary Professor at the Computer Science Department of University College London.

 More to know on [her personal website](https://csilviavr.github.io/)